necx512/GIUDA/TGS_on_behalf_of_someone.md

 ### Then?
-If you make the right request then a TGS is the same as a TGT
+If you make the right request, then a TGS is the same as a TGT

 Obtaining a TGS ticket is certainly a significant achievement, but there's more to explore.
 Did you know that a TGT ticket is essentially a TGS ticket for the krbtgt service?
 In fact, with a TGS ticket for krbtgt, you can use it to request additional TGS tickets.
 And that's the key insight!

 ![immagine](https://github.com/user-attachments/assets/ccf117d0-6409-4de6-b3d3-d9bdbaabb024)

-Hei Gringo your car is vavavumaaaaaaa (https://www.youtube.com/watch?v=MS5lh7BDFoc)
+Ehi Gringo your car is vavavumaaaaaaa (https://www.youtube.com/watch?v=MS5lh7BDFoc)

 ![immagine](https://github.com/user-attachments/assets/c33bce71-23b4-4211-9d62-d4cc1ad38747)